 - Pat potatoes dry.
 If you don't have pre-washed potatoes, make sure you wash and scrub your potatoes and then pat them dry with a towel before seasoning them.

-- Type of air fryer.
-I used a Cosori 5.8 quart air fryer for this recipe.
-If you have a different size, brand or model of air fryer, you may need to adjust the temperature and/or air frying time slightly.
+- Size of air fryer.
+I used a 5.8 quart air fryer for this recipe.
+If you have a different size, you may need to air fry in batches or adjust the temperature and/or air frying time slightly.

 We usually prefer baby red potatoes as their thin skin gets nice and crispy in the air fryer and they stay creamy and fluffy in the middle.
 Baby Yukon gold potatoes also work well and are great for roasting in the air fryer.